nus-cs2103/website-base/admin/tp-tasks-fragment.md

 **FAQ:** When is the {{ version_first }} deadline?{.text-info}

-Answer: The usual deadline for weekly project tasks apply %%i.e., try to do by midnight before the tutorial, latest by the lecture.%%
+Answer: The usual deadline for weekly project tasks apply %%i.e., try to do by midnight before the tutorial, latest by the
+{{ lecture_name }}.%%
 </box>
 <box type="tip" seamless>